-Doug Dawson is a new addition to the Concordia University softball staff in 2014-15.
+Doug Dawson completed his first season on the Concordia University softball staff in 2014-15.
 A native of Grand Island, Neb., Dawson brings extensive softball and baseball coaching experience to head coach Todd LaVelle’s staff.

 Dawson has spent the past 14 years as a softball hitting instructor working with both high school and college athletes.
 He formerly served as an assistant coach at Lincoln Southeast High School, helping the program to a combined record of 238-122 with five district titles and two third-place state finishes over seven seasons.
 He has also coached several club softball teams and owns two American Softball Association state titles and three top-10 national finishes, including a 16-and-under national runner-up claim in 2013.
 He has helped develop 10 all-state players.

 In addition, Dawson has collegiate experience having been part of the football and baseball coaching staffs at Nebraska Wesleyan University for seven years.
 During that time the Prairie Wolves won three conference baseball titles and had 18 all-conference players coached by Dawson.

 His career began in Rising City, Neb., before shifting to Red Oak, Texas, where he coached football, basketball and baseball.
 Dawson won district titles in football and basketball.